Rockley Photonics Holdings Limited (RKLY): Skating on Thin Ice? We Know the Answer

 RKLY’s Market Performance

-RKLY stocks went up by 10.70% for the week, with a monthly drop of -36.62% and a quarterly performance of 0.50%, while its annual performance rate touched 0.10%.
-The volatility ratio for the week stands at 12.21% while the volatility levels for the past 30 days are set at 17.27% for Rockley Photonics Holdings Limited.
-The simple moving average for the period of the last 20 days is 6.56% for RKLY stocks with a simple moving average of 0.01% for the last 200 days.
+RKLY stocks went down by -15.03% for the week, with a monthly drop of -40.18% and a quarterly performance of -21.95%, while its annual performance rate touched -22.02%.
+The volatility ratio for the week stands at 14.83% while the volatility levels for the past 30 days are set at 15.74% for Rockley Photonics Holdings Limited.
+The simple moving average for the period of the last 20 days is -10.41% for RKLY stocks with a simple moving average of -22.44% for the last 200 days.

 Analysts’ Opinion of RKLY